Software-Reengineering/RePatch/docker/dev-container-repatch/README.md

       <img src="../../figures/edit-config.png" alt="Edit Configurations" width="600"/>
       <br>
    </p>
-**NB: Running the entire experiment takes more than 10 hour to complete.
-For this reason, we provide one source -> target variant (apache/kakfa -> linkedin/kafka) and 5 bugfix patches (pull requests), alongside the full dataset, to facilitate quick testing of the tool/experiment.
-Both the test and full projects are located in: `src/main/resources` (sample_data and completed_data) directory**.

 3. RePatch will automatically clone the target variant and add the remote source variant.
 Once this is done stop the running project and open the project being integrated - specified in the `-PevaluationProject`(for our case, it **kafka**) with the IntelliJ IDEA in a new window.
 This project will be located in the directory specified in the `-PdataPath` -- for our case, it will be located in **/config/repatch_integration_projects**